hwstar/fw-mockingbird-telephone-exchange-master-controller/README.md

 Features:

 * Runs on a STM32F767ZI Nucleo board
+* IDE: STM32 Cube IDE MX Development environment using Eclipse.
+(Needed for DMA support)
+* FreeRTOS real time operating system using the CMSIS V2 interface.
-* Perform 2 channels of Multi-Frequency (MF) decoding using the Goertzel algorithm using an ADC input.
+* Supports 2 channels of Multi-Frequency (MF) decoding using the Goertzel algorithm using an ADC input.
 (70 mS min tone on and off times)
 * Communicates with Subscriber line and E&M trunk cards designed by me.
 (More information forthcoming on them).
 * Interfaces with 2 Zarlink MT88L70 DTMF decoders
 * Tone Plant